Naujokas53/hello-world/README.md

 # hello-world
-One step on the moon for all Mankind
+One step on the moon for all Mankind.
 Musk stole my ideas, I should be instead of him in that place